alexanderivanov2424/AI_Automation/clustering/README.txt

 clustering_colors_linear - Scrip for visualizing how clusters are splitting in
                            terms of order and location in the grid.

-clustering_colors_progression - Script for visualizing the progressive splitting fo
+clustering_colors_progression - Script for visualizing the progressive splitting of
                                 clusters.

+clustering_colors - Script for visualizing the way clusters split in a given clustering

+clustering - Script for producing a cosine clustering for a range of clusters.

+clusterplots - Diagnostic script for comparing produced clusterings